Management

 Board of Directors meetings

 Ms. Taeko Ishii has specialist knowledge and abundant experience as a lawyer, especially in the field of labor law.
 Ms. Taeko Ishii participates in the Board decision-making, providing her advice regarding compliance and personnel/labor related fields, which is aimed toward the sustainable growth and medium- to long-term enhancement of the corporate value of the Group by utilizing her knowledge and experience.
-She also performs a check function on management by participating in decision-making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision-making regarding nominations and remunerations of directors and executive officers as a member of the Governance Committee.
+She also performs a check function on management by participating in decisionmaking at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision-making regarding nominations and remunerations of directors and executive officers as Chair of the Governance Committee.
 Accordingly, she realizes the further improvement of quality of the decision-making by the Board of Directors and the enhancement of the monitoring function.

 Manabu Kinoshita